February 11, 2010: With iPad excitement reaching a fever pitch, Steve Jobs’ old frenemy Bill Gates wades in with his own opinion of Apple’s tablet.

 Gates had some personal investment in the tablet concept, since Microsoft helped pioneer the form factor of the “tablet PC” years before — with limited commercial success.

 “You know, I’m a big believer in touch and digital reading, but I still think that some mixture of voice, the pen and a real keyboard — in other words a netbook — will be the mainstream on that,” Gates said.
 “So, it’s not like I sit there and feel the same way I did with iPhone where I say, ‘Oh my God, Microsoft didn’t aim high enough.’
 It’s a nice reader, but there’s nothing on the iPad I look at and say, ‘Oh, I wish Microsoft had done it.'”

 How have Gates’ predictions held up?

 In some ways, it’s easy to judge Gates’ comments harshly.
-Certainly, viewing the iPad as merely a “reader” ignores a lot of what made it Apple’s fastest-selling new product when it went on sale a few months later.
-It is reminiscent of Microsoft CEO Steve Ballmer’s infamous laughter at the iPhone (one of the biggest misjudgments in tech history) or Gates’ own earlier doom prediction for another of Apple’s top-selling products, the iPod.
+Certainly, viewing the iPad as merely a “reader” ignores much of what would make it Apple’s fastest-selling new product when it went on sale a few months later.
+It is reminiscent of Microsoft CEO Steve Ballmer’s infamous laughter at the iPhone (one of the biggest misjudgments in tech history) or Gates’own earlier prediction of doom for another top-selling Apple product, the iPod.

-Still, he’s not necessarily wholly wrong.
-In the years since, Apple has worked to improve the functionality of the iPad by, among other things, adding a pen, keyboard, and voice-activated Siri to the mix.
+Still, Gates was not necessarily wholly wrong.
+In the years since, Apple worked to improve the functionality of the iPad by, among other things, adding a pen, keyboard and voice-activated Siri to the mix.
 Microsoft, meanwhile, has gone even further (although with less commercial success) by fusing its mobile and desktop/laptop operating systems.